How to File a California LLC or Corporation Amendment

 • Additional provisions that you included

-Note: if you’re going to be updating your business address or the information for your agent for service of process, you’ll use the Statement of Information to update that info instead.
+Note: If you’re updating your business address or the information for your agent for service of process, you’ll use the Statement of Information to update that information instead.

 Step 3: Gather the information you need to file an amendment